 The Directory is your contact center's ready-to-use phone book, allowing you to browse through teams of agents, supervisors, or even important external contacts.
-The Directory stores the names, numbers, profile photos, and user status (logged in or not logged in) of users in your contact center.
+The Directory stores the names, numbers, profile photos, and user state in your contact center.
 Users are organized according to teams, and you can expand or collapse the full list of users within each team.

 Mousing over a user's name causes the phone icon and the chat icon to appear.
 Clicking on the phone icon will initiate a call to that user.
 Likewise, clicking on the chat icon will initiate a chat to that user.